 Can I Convert My Diesel to CNG?

-The diesel conversions you read about in the news for big commercial fleets are usually DECICATED CNG engines on a big tractor trailers.
+There are TWO main kinds of diesel conversions: The diesel conversions you usually read about in the news for big commercial fleets are usually DEDICATED CNG engines on a big tractor trailers.
 The diesel engine is being completely overhauled to run only on CNG (no more running on diesel) for about $20-30k each.
-The cheaper kind you can find online are called DDF (diesel dual fuel) conversions that give you about 50/50 mix of fuel as it is sprayed into the engine... and they're very unreliable (see below).
+The cheaper kind you can find online are called DDF (diesel dual fuel) conversions that give you about 50/50 mix of fuel as it is sprayed into the engine… and they’re very unreliable (see below).

 The biggest drawback to a DDF conversion is PAYBACK.
 Even if you got it to work perfectly, it would take about 75k miles per year to justify the initial cost of the kit and tank (easily over $4,000 for the install even with a cheap eBay kit).
 Oh, and don’t believe the gas mileage hype… your truck display may say 40 or 50 mile per gallon, but that’s because it is not factoring in the CNG that is being sprayed inside the engine.
 Your cost per gallon is only a little bit better than normal diesel.

-The most common type of CNG application for light truck and car diesel engines is usually referred to as a DDF "fumigation" kit.
-This is a cheap ($200-500 without tank) type of CNG conversion kit that sprays CNG together at the same time as the diesel fuel... usually 50% CNG and 50% diesel.
-Like gasoline CNG conversion kits, the diesel kit does have ECU versions (computer controlled and tuned) and mechanical kits that don't have a computer to control them.
-We assume this technology has not been perfected or is not financially responsible since we can't find anyone to speak to us or sell us one.
+This most common type of CNG application for light truck and car diesel engines is also usually referred to as a DDF “fumigation” kit.
+This is the kind os kit mentioned on Diesel Brothers TV show.
+This is a cheap ($200-500 without tank) type of CNG conversion kit that sprays CNG together at the same time as the diesel fuel… usually 50% CNG and 50% diesel.
+Like gasoline CNG conversion kits, the diesel kit does have ECU versions (computer controlled and sort-of tuned) and mechanical kits that don’t have a computer to control them.
+We assume this technology has not been perfected or is not financially responsible since we can’t find anyone to speak to us or sell us one.
 The good news is that some people have supposedly gotten it to work, and the results are pretty cool.
-The driver sees significantly increased horsepower (some claim 100 more HP)... however when you increase HP you also burn more fuel a lose efficiency.
+The driver sees significantly increased horsepower (some claim 100 more HP)… however when you increase HP you also burn more fuel a lose efficiency.
 But like we said above, we have not found a way to make the solution work well enough to offer our customers.
 If you can get it to work at all, it usually requires a certain year vehicle (older than about 2009) and will likely require repeated tinkering and shop visits.

 You may find a few websites with conversion information, but when you dig a little deeper you will see that the companies are probably only doing diesel/CNG conversion for very specific year trucks.
 Also, they may not even return a phone call.